camden-bock/maine-thesis/README.md

 # maine-thesis
 A LaTeX class file for the typesetting of a Masters or Doctorate Thesis at the University of Maine (Orono, ME).

+## TODO
+The goal of this fork is to update to the current graduate school specifications and make available in CTAN.

 ## Installation

 To install this class file simply copy or link `maine-thesis.cls` to your texmf tree.
 On Unix based systems one of the following commands should work: